Moritz Abraham

 Name variations: Maurizio, Mauricio, Maurissio, Morisyo, Moritz, Maurice

-Moritz Abraham, my grand-father, was born in Bulgaria, moved to Constantinople in his mid-twenties, then to Germany in his forties, then finally to Paris in his early fifties.
+Moritz Abraham, my grand-father, was born in Bulgaria, moved to Constantinople in his mid-twenties, later to Germany in his forties, then finally to Paris in his early fifties.
 Orphaned at the age of ten, he was a self-made man who made, then lost, a fortune.

 Date of birth